-Kourtney Kardashian’s Toilet Posing In Exposing Mini Dress & Elbow Gloves Deemed Unnecessary
+Kourtney Kardashian’s Toilet Posing In Exposing Minidress & Elbow Gloves Deemed Unnecessary

 “I love the look, but keep the dang toilet out of the snap” was a comment that seemed to see a fan a little irate.

-“Maybe not,” another added.”
+“Maybe not,” another added.

 Indeed, of the remarks expressing negativity, it all seemed down to that toilet.
 Nobody was slamming the outfit, but the latrine in the background just wasn’t doing it for some users.